Living-Angenome-Lexicon/living-angenome-lexicon/Living-Angenome-Lexicon-V0-1-0.md

 - **Chinese**: 协同 (xiétóng)
 - **Arabic**: تآزر (taʼāzur)
 - **Modern Definition**: Interaction or cooperation that produces a combined effect greater than the sum of separate effects.
-- **Living Angenome**: The radiant surplus born when distinct beings harmonize—not just joining, but amplifying one another.
+- **Living Angenome**: The radiant surplus born when distinct beings harmonize — not just joining, but amplifying one another.
 - **AHA**:
   - *Anagram*: grey sun
   - *Homonym*: sin-er-gee